Most of the data that has been generated throughout history is currently serving no purpose. Let me explain why.

 Prescriptive analysis is not widely incorporated, and is extremely complex.
 While prescriptive analysis provides calculated answers, it still requires a user to input the goal they’re trying to achieve.

 Data mining, also referred to as “knowledge discovery in databases,” sits at the intersection of machine learning, AI, and statistics.
-Data mining is another type of data analysis that provides valuable insight to businesses, but takes a more scientific and mathematical approach compared to conventional business intelligence.
+Data mining is a scientific and mathematical approach to interpreting data, and it provides valuable insight to businesses.

 Both big data analytics and data mining can be used to uncover patterns and trends to boost productivity and revenue, however, the approaches are just slightly different.
 While big data analytics looks at the “unknown” in large, mostly unstructured datasets, data mining occurs within databases.

 Data mining tools incorporate a variety of techniques.
 One of these techniques is called “outlier detection,” which searches for anomalies in databases.
-Anomalies could hint towards a potential trend.
+Anomalies could detect abnormal behavior in data.
 Another technique is called “clustering,” which groups segments of data together based on their similarities.

 Data mining is about finding the needle in a haystack.
 It is a close-up view of data, and can be used for volumes of all sizes.
 Big data analytics looks at the bigger picture, and the relationship between all types of data.
 The two can work in tandem for both small and large scale discoveries.